Vice President for Academic Affairs

 PhD in Educational Human Resource Development, Texas A&M University

-Dr. Cynthia Simpson is the interim Chief Academic Officer at Houston Baptist University.
+Dr. Cynthia Simpson is the Chief Academic Officer at Houston Baptist University.
 She serves the academic community by implementing the vision of the President and the faculty.
 In this capacity, Dr. Simpson will work with President Sloan in taking the University to the next level academically by offering doctoral programs in several areas of study.
 This will elevate HBU from an accreditation level 3 to level 5, which is the highest level of accreditation.

-Prior to her appointment as interim provost, Dr. Simpson served as the dean of the College of Education and Behavioral Sciences.
+Prior to her appointment as provost, Dr. Simpson served as the dean of the College of Education and Behavioral Sciences.
 She helped facilitate the reorganization of the College into four new departments: Department of Leadership and Counseling, Department of Curriculum and Instruction, Department of Special Populations, and Department of Psychology.
 She also led the college in implementing several new initiatives including offering the MEd program as a fully online program.

 Dr. Simpson came to HBU in the summer of 2012 from Sam Houston State University where she served as faculty and program coordinator of special education.
 She has more than 20 years of experience in the public and private sector as an educator, educational diagnostician, and administrator (Head of School).
 She maintains an active role in the education industry and serves as an educational consultant in the areas of assessment and program evaluation.